 Even for smaller weddings, keeping track of everything is probably going to require some organizational tools.

 A wedding guest list management system can help you to keep track of all of the essential guest info.
-The system included with Joy, for example, can collect the contact information, RSVP response, and other important information from each guest, just like you would with a spreadsheet.
+Joy’s guest list manager, for example, can collect the contact information, RSVP response, and other important information from each guest, just like you would with a spreadsheet.

 And if you happen to have already started out with a spreadsheet for your guest list, you can easily upload your spreadsheet to Joy.